valentynkt/BackendGarden/content/notes/Inheritance.md

 This use of `sealed` ensures that the class cannot be extended, maintaining control over the inheritance chain and behavior customization.

-## Summary

->[!summary]
->Inheritance in object-oriented programming allows for the creation of new classes based on existing ones, facilitating code reuse and system scalability.
-By extending classes, developers can enhance or modify functionalities without rewriting existing code.
-Inheritance structures help maintain a clean and manageable codebase, making systems easier to develop and maintain.
-The use of inheritance also supports the polymorphic use of objects, where a base class reference can be used to refer to any subclass object, promoting flexibility in the application's code.
->
->The `sealed` keyword in C# is a specific feature that prevents a class from being extended, thus safeguarding the design intentions of the original class developers against unintended derivations.